 I designed our social media visual language, tone and plan so it reflects our versatile yet colorful Mexican-American culture.
 The goal is to maintain a clean and vibrant approach that still aligns to the original brand developed in 2019, yet evolved to have “come to life” upon our cultural center’s opening.
 Our approach aims to reflect the beauty of the community members that fill our spaces, as well as the team members that help cultivate the MACC.

 I have the honor of capturing MACC happenings through the camera lens.
-The photographs included on this page were created by me.
+The photographs included on this page were captured by me.

 As a part of the communications and marketing initiative of the MACC, one of my responsibilities is to provide interviews for bilingual radio and TV media platforms.
 I work along with the City’s Public Information Office to ensure that our language and objectives align with our teams’ and events’ missions.